-When the 100th F-35 Lightning II Joint Strike Fighter was delivered on December 13, it was a “big deal for the Air Force,” said chief of staff Gen. Mark Welsh.
+When the 100th F-35 Lightning II Joint Strike Fighter was delivered, it was a “big deal for the Air Force,” said chief of staff Gen. Mark Welsh.

 That may put Welsh at odds with Navy Capt.
 Francis Morley, program manager for the F/A-18, who told reports in December that the Super Hornet is a “no drama option.”
 Some say the F-35 program has produced more drama than results.